canonical/snapd/docs/interfaces.md

 Can manage snaps via snapd.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit

 ### system-observe

-Can query system status information.
-This is restricted because it gives privileged read access to all processes on the system and should only be used with trusted apps.
+Can query system status information which gives privileged read access to all processes on the system.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit

 ### timeserver-control

-Can manage timeservers directly separate from config core.
+Can manage timeservers directly separate from ``config core``.

-Usage: reserved
 Auto-Connect: no
 Availability: implicit